paanSinghCoder/MERN-IPL-Timeline/README.md

 Client folder contains the react code. server.js is the starting point for express server which also contains routes.

 Steps to repro the app on localhost:
-In home directory of project start command prompt and execute following commands(Make sure node is installed):

-1: Add mongodb url by going to config/keys.js and add your mongodb url.
+1: Add mongodb url by going to config/keys.js.

 module.exports = {
     mongoURI : 'YOUR_MONGODB_URL_HERE'
 }

-2: npm install
+Then in home directory of project start command prompt and execute following commands(Make sure node is installed):

-3: cd client
+2: cd client

-4: npm install
+3: npm install

-5: cd ..
+4: cd ..

+5: npm install

 6: npm run dev